 - Corrosion due to the environment, chemical treatments, or aftermarket products

 As with the limited GMC warranty, you must bring your car to a GMC dealership for any and all repairs.
 The GMC extended warranty is not available to vehicles sold in California, Florida, Maine, or Minnesota.

 An auto warranty protects you against sudden, expensive repairs and provides peace of mind.
 A good warranty guarantees you can afford to repair your vehicle after an unexpected breakdown.
 But for the most reliable makes and models, an extended warranty may not be worth it.
 Determining the utility of a GMC extended warranty starts with understanding the car you drive.

 GMC vehicles are about average when it comes to reliability.
 For most GMC models, the frequency of repairs tends to be low, though the expense of these repairs can be high.
-According to RepairPal, average annual repair costs for GMC vehicles range from $500 to $1,100.
+According to RepairPal, repair costs for GMC vehicles average out to $744 per year.
 The GMC Canyon has the lowest average repair costs, while the Sierra 3500 and Savana 3500 have the highest.